+To change the order of the widgets in the list, use drag-and-drop.
+To add a new tab to the application, click the “Add Tab” link in the top right of the Emulator screen.
 The library of widgets on the platform is quite diverse, and most of them are universal and suitable for different devices.
 The library is simple to grasp, and you can safely choose any widget.
 In their respective settings, it will be clear with which sensors of your device it can be used.

 Please note that you can control the device from a mobile application, its emulator in the developer’s account, and physical buttons on the relay board.
 Changes in the state of the sensors are instantly displayed in the application interface on the smartphone and its emulator in the computer browser.